Hot Rollers Vs Curling Irons: Which Is Better And Why

 Which tool provides longer-lasting curls: hot rollers or curling irons?

 Hot rollers provide more long-lasting curls than curling irons.
 The rollers cool down while wrapped around your hair, which allows the hair to set in place, and keeping them in your hair for longer means more settled curls that last longer.
+If you are wondering how to make curls last longer, hot rollers are a great option as they hold the shape of your curls for an extended period.
 On the other hand, the curling iron cannot be kept wrapped around your hair until it cools down as it gets extremely hot, and leaving it on for too long will damage the hair.

 Can hot rollers or curling irons be used on all hair types?